310mc/https-310mc.github.io-tl/source/_posts/comet_show/epilogue.md

 {% endbubble %}
 {% bubble Shinobu awkward %}
-… Um.
+…Um.
 I’m not really sure what to say here, but…

 Please don’t just decide all of our plans on your own.